devicehive/esp8266-firmware/DeviceHiveESP8266.md

 ## spi/master/read
 Read data from SPI bus.

 *Parameters*:
-"count" - number of bytes that should be read.
+* "count" - number of bytes that should be read.
 If not specified, 2 bytes will be read.
 Can not be 0.
-"data" - base64 encoded data that should be sent before reading.
+* "data" - base64 encoded data that should be sent before reading.
 Maximum size of data is 264 bytes.
-"mode" - Select SPI clock mode.
+* "mode" - Select SPI clock mode.
 Can be:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;0 - Low clock polarity, front edge
+ * 0 - Low clock polarity, front edge
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1 - Low clock polarity, rear edge
+ * 1 - Low clock polarity, rear edge
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2 - High clock polarity, front edge
+ * 2 - High clock polarity, front edge
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3 - High clock polarity, rear edge
+ * 3 - High clock polarity, rear edge
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If not specified, previous mode will be used.
+ * If not specified, previous mode will be used.
 Default is 0.
-"CS" - GPIO port number for CS(chip select) line.
+* "CS" - GPIO port number for CS(chip select) line.
 If not specified, previous pin will be used.
 Can be "x" for disabling CS usage.
 Default is "x".
 Can not be the same pin as used for other SPI data communication.

 *Example*:
 ```json
 {
 	"data":"YWI=",